johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2026-03-03-npmx-with-a-little-help-from-my-friends/index.md

 Idea number two was more straightforward: when a 429 happens make the UI simply say "you've been rate limited - give it a moment".

 For the second time I gave Claude Code his marching orders.
 (Sidebar: is Claude a "he"?
 Probably.
-Claude sounds like a gent 😅.
+Claude sounds like "a gent" 😅.
 Sorry.)

 This time the approach worked.
 When I typed into the input box now, and 429s happened, I now saw something like this: